xiaolng/weekly_report/weekly_report_0628.md

 I fit two models of supernova light curve by pymc3.
 Results are similar from scipy.curve_fit for 3-parameter model.
 But for 6-parameter model, result from pymc3 is more reasonable.

-To evaluate the performance of LSST detect TDEs,  same metrics as for transients.
+To evaluate the performance of LSST detect TDEs,  we can use the same metrics as for transients.
 Need to figure out how TDEs different from other transients.